 If records that have been appraised as Temporary, are sought by a community organisation, such as a Local History Society, the agency must apply for a Transfer of Ownership.
 A form is available

 Agencies should contact OSA on 03 6165 5581 to determine whether a Transfer of Custody or Transfer of Ownership authorisation may be required for their individual circumstances.
 A number of Guidelines and Advices are also available to assist agencies – refer to the topic list under the heading

 'Government Administration + Change'.

-Agencies are required to transfer State records identified as having permanent value to TAHO when business use ceases.
-Periodically, TAHO may actively seek transfer of permanent value records from agencies, in order to update the collection.
+Agencies are required to transfer State records identified as having permanent value to OSA when business use ceases.
+Periodically, OSA may actively seek transfer of permanent value records from agencies, in order to update the collection.

 When this occurs, agencies may request an exemption from transfer from the State Archivist, if the records are still being actively used by business.
 Agencies are advised that the granting of such an exemption is a temporary measure at the State Archivist’s discretion, and is typically limited to a maximum period of 12-24 months duration.